 Madonna smiles.
 All the time.
 When she performs, she is happy.
 It shows.
 Her joy spreads.

 Lady GaGa never, ever leaves it at home.
 And she is treading dangerously close to Bono Territory.
-Like some of GaGa's, I really do love almost all of Bono's music.
+Like a few of GaGa's, I really do love almost all of Bono's music, and what I don't love, I appreciate.
 I also believe in his social causes.
 I think, like GaGa, he sincerly wants to change the world for the better and probably has the very smarts needed to do it.
 He is a quiet man.
 He is a repected man.
 He meets with Politicans and Religious Leaders.